waynerad/wtelnet/README.md

 - ^D log off

-The problem description said you're looking for "Creativity!"
-Well, one little bit of creativity I threw in here was commands like "think" and "sing".
-Although they won't be used often, when they are they should make the chat experience more fun!

 One quirk about this user interface is that you can't type blank lines.
 I decided to do it that way to make the screen contain more of an "unbroken" scrolling transcript of the conversation.
 Of course, it is still possible to